9 min read

 📌 Any links intended to manipulate PageRank or a site’s ranking in Google search results may be considered part of a link scheme and a violation of Google’s Search Essentials.
 This includes any behavior that manipulates links to your site or outgoing links from your site.

-Modern algorithms are good at spotting unnatural patterns.
 For example, if you rely heavily on guest posts for backlinks on similar sites or build links too quickly, it creates an obvious footprint.

 Steven J. Wilson, SEO Specialist and Consultant, advises: